 An open frame rack is typically an economical alternative to an enclosure cabinet, but that doesn't mean all open racks are the same.
-The two main types of open racks are two-post and four-post, and each has its own unique uses and applications.
-Let's take a look at what sets these two apart from each other.
+The two main types of open racks are two-post and four-post.
+Each has its own unique uses and applications.
+Let's look at what sets these two apart from each other.

-Open racks are already a more economical choice than enclosures, and the two-post rack takes it a step further: it's the economical among the economical.
+Open racks are already a more economical choice than enclosures and the two-post rack takes it a step further: it's the economical among the economical.
 However, since (as the name implies) it features only two posts, its uses are somewhat limited.
-Two-post racks can only accommodate smaller equipment, such as patch panels and switches.
-As such, you'll typically find these used in small offices, or as intermediary distribution points that support larger scale server enclosure areas.
+Two-post racks can only accommodate smaller equipment, like patch panels and switches.
+As such, you'll typically find these used in small offices — or as intermediary distribution points that support larger scale server enclosure areas.

-Four-post racks take up more space than two-post, and generally cost more.
-However, they're also more stable, with their namesake four posts creating a more solid foundation.
-They also have the ability to hold much more than two-post racks, and thus are much more useful in large scale server networks.
+Four-post racks generally have a higher price point and take up more space than two-post.
+However, they're also usually more stable, with four posts creating a more solid foundation.
+They also can hold much more than two-post racks, making them much more useful in large-scale server networks.
 Their weight capacity allows them to mount heavy equipment, such as battery backup units and UPS systems.
-These types of racks are far more common in serious network set ups, due to being far superior to two-post racks in everything save cost.
+Four-post racks are far more common in serious network set ups.

 Shop at CableOrganizer® for open frame racks, including two-post racks and four-post racks.